1964 Pacific typhoon season: Typhoon Violet

 The CMA determined that Violet formed in the South China Sea on September 12, while the JTWC assessed tropical cyclogenesis on the following day.
 The system quickly strengthened and reached tropical storm and later typhoon intensity on September 14.
 Violet's one-minute sustained winds topped out at 140 km/h just prior to moving ashore Vietnam.
 Violet made landfall on Vietnam on the morning of September 15.
 It weakened quickly over land with the JTWC issuing its last advisory on the system on September 15 and the CMA considering the system to have dissipated on September 16.

 The storm generated rainfall totals in excess of 190 mm between September 14–17, punctuated by a maximum measured value of 245 mm.
-Ninety percent of homes were destroyed in Quảng Bình Province according to early reports.
+Ninety percent of homes were destroyed in Quảng Tín Province according to early reports.
 U.S. Marine Corps helicopters were deployed to evacuate those affected by the storm in Tam Kỳ, Vietnam.
 Light damage was wrought to facilities associated with U.S. Marine Corps support operations in Vietnam.